Successful Return-to-Work Strategies: Symptom Checks [With WorkforceHub Timekeeping Software!]

 - Sore throat

 Before the employee clocks in for their shift, they answer Yes or No to each symptom individually.
-You can present the survey in the WorkforceHub web-based clock-in portal or in the prompt screen on the TimeWorksTouch hardware clock.
+You can present the survey in the WorkforceHub web-based clock-in portal or in the prompt screens of our intelligent clocks: Vision and Touch.

 Add a useful tool to your infection control toolkit

-U.S. employers are retooling their operations to prevent COVID-19 outbreaks.
+U.S. employers are retooling their operations to prevent COVID-19 outbreaks as they re-open.
 You are probably using some combination of these successful return-to-work strategies:

 - Encourage frequent hand washing by making soap, water, and sanitizer readily available